peorth80/aws-developer-associate-notes-DVA-C02/1-aws-fundamentals/ec2.md

 - If all the credits are gone, the CPU becomes BAD
 - If the machine stops bursting, credits are accumulated over time
 - Burstable instances can be amazing to handle unexpected traffic and getting the insurance that it will be handled correctly
-- If your instance consistently runs low on credit, you need to move to a different kind of non-burstable instance (all the ones described before).
+- If your instance consistently runs low on credit, you need to move to a different kind of non-burstable instance (one the ones described before).

 ### T2 Unlimited
 - Nov 2017: It is possible to have an “unlimited burst credit balance